osamaayub/orthoFx-task/README.md

-📌 Project Title
-Orthofx Header & Hero Section Clone
+📌 Orthofx Header & Hero Section Clone
 📄 Introduction
-This project is a responsive clone of the header and hero section from the Orthofx website.
-It is built using Next.js for server-side rendering and routing, Tailwind CSS for styling and responsiveness, and shadcn/ui for accessible, reusable UI components.
+This project is a responsive clone of the Orthofx website’s header and hero section.
+It’s built with Next.js for server-side rendering and routing, Tailwind CSS for utility-first styling, and shadcn/ui for accessible, reusable UI components.

 📚 Table of Contents
 Introduction